-Political official and lawyer Marcia L. Fudge was born on October 29, 1952 in Cleveland, Ohio to Marian Saffold.
+Political leader Marcia L. Fudge was born on October 29, 1952 in Cleveland, Ohio to Marian Saffold.
 She graduated from Shaker Heights High School in 1971, and went on to obtain her B.S. degree in business administration from The Ohio State University in Columbus in 1975.
-Fudge later attended and received her J.D. degree from Cleveland State University’s Cleveland-Marshall College of Law in 1980.
+Fudge later received her J.D. degree from Cleveland State University’s Cleveland-Marshall College of Law in 1980.

 Marcia L. Fudge was interviewed by The HistoryMakers on September 24, 2018.